wmhilton-stoplight/platform-docs/2.-workspaces/h.branch-management.md

 Regardless of the model, there is always a default branch.
 Branches could be named absolutely anything, but there are some common default branch names used by most of the popular Git providers: `trunk`, `main`, or `master`.

 In Stoplight, the default branch for a project determines which branch is automatically published and visible to users.
-For example, if your project is public, the default branch is presented to users who are not logged in to your workspace.
+For example, if your project is public, the default branch is presented to users who aren't logged in to your workspace.

 You can configure which Git branch is the default branch for Stoplight.